 Here’s what we learnt:

 - Furnish for the right proportions and scale of your modernist home: A lot of P+S and modernist homes were smaller in footprint than today’s ‘McMansions’.
 That means the average furniture store selling sofas will have massive L-shape concoctions which just don’t fit or make your room seem smaller.
 Measure and mark out with masking tape before you start shopping.
 Walk around the space a lot.
 Photograph.
-These homes were not meant for loads of heavy-set side tables, Federation-period lights or traditional iron bath tubs although, when done right, they can work in a paired back room setting.
+These homes were not meant for loads of heavy-set side tables, Federation-period lights or traditional iron bath tubs.

 - Don’t be afraid of colour: If colour makes you happy, there are great examples of how to use it with brands like Marrimeko through to Ikea.
 You can mix and match depending on the space (such as kids rooms) or tone down in other spaces where you want to relax.
 Palettes of greys, browns, whites and blues allow for intimacy and a calming zone.
 Bright colours in outdoor accessories, entertainment, play or children’s areas are easy to create.